 Very Important Warning:

 This was written for entertainment purposes only.
 NOT for religious purposes, as in not for starting creepy cults or anything else of such a dark nature.
-Comments and jokes from the author about these creatures have been included.
-Also, may contain puns, so don't read if you are allergic to wordplay.
+Comments and jokes from the author about these creatures have been included`.
+Also, may contain puns, so do not read if you are allergic to wordplay.

 You think since this bulky cervid is featured in Greek mythology, it'd be easy to research, but is it?
 If it is, do you remember reading about something like a beefy stag that changes color like a chameleon in order to escape hunters?
 Probably not, but you probably do now!
 These bullish deer are said to live in an area between Greece, Turkey, and Scythia.
 I think of it as an especially adorable pet, something like a fat muntjac, but without the messy fuzz on the antlers.
 Now all you need is a collar and a cute name, and have your protagonist call and hear the clicking of hooves.
 “Bussie!
 Come here, girl!”